Book 16

 A) Answer these questions:

-5. What did the guard say?
+5. What weapon does the guard carry?

 B) Which words in the story mean the opposite of: